Dome Club Ltd

 - Blackrock Castle, Ireland Fibreglass Newtonian

-- Sheffield Hallam University, UK 2 x Go-Vex mirrors
+- Sheffield Hallam University, UK 2 x Go-Vex spherical mirrors

 - Hüttinger Exhibitions, Germany Fibreglass Newtonian